braustin20/braustin20.github.io/_posts/2022-02-27-anti-theft.md

     src: /screenshot.jpg
 ---

 A project about preventing theft of power tools.
-More details soon.

 <!--more-->